DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 ### Install gettext and xgettext
 If you want to localize the site messages, install gettext and xgettext.

-### Install jpgraph
-The statistics code depends on jpgraph for graph generation.
-Follow the installation instructions included with jpgraph.
-Apply `jpgraph-4.0.2.patch` (will work with all 4.x versions).

-The simplest place to install jpgraph is in your document root.
-You will need the location of the jpgraph installation to put into the site-configuration for the DP code.

-The DP code can take advantage of jpgraph caching if it is enabled.
-See jpgraph documentation on how to enable the cache.

 ### Install aspell
 The code uses aspell for the spellchecker in the proofreading interface.